DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

   reduce just concat the key/value pairs by key

 #### What is anchor text?
 Why is it useful for improving search accuracy?

+Anchor text is the description of a page a link points to.
+It is the visible, clickable text in a hyperlink.
+Anchor text is weighted (ranked) highly in search engine algorithms, because the linked text is usually relevant to the landing page.

 #### What is a hub page?
 What is an authority page?

+A hub page is a page linking to a lot of page.

+An authority page is a page having a lot of incoming links.

 #### What kind of web pages tend to receive high scores from PageRank?

+Authority page

 #### How can we interpret PageRank from the perspective of a random surfer “walking” on the web?

+PageRank score is the probability that a random surfer visits a particular page.

 #### How exactly do you compute PageRank scores?

+ * Picture the Web net as a directed graph, with nodes represented by web pages and edges represented by the links between them;

+ * Create transition matrix A of the graph: each page should transfer evenly its importance to the pages that it links to;

+ * Denote by v the initial rank vector: initially the importance is uniformly distributed among the nodes;

+ * Update the rank of each page by adding to the current value the importance of the incoming links.
+This is the same as multiplying the matrix A with v;

+ * Repeat update until convergence.

 #### How does the HITS algorithm work?

 #### What’s the basic idea of learning to rank?
 #### How can logistic regression be used to combine multiple features for improving ranking accuracy of a search engine?
 #### What is content-based information filtering?